-Credit that has been applied toward an earned degree from any college will not be accepted for advanced studies for a master's or education specialist's degree at WSC.
-Credit earned through correspondence courses will not be accepted.
+Credit that has been applied toward an earned degree from any college will not be accepted for advanced studies in a master's or education specialist's degree at WSC.
+At least half (50%) of the total graduate credits shall be in 600 level courses.